 At the end of the five-month intensive period of the program, students can communicate in French spontaneously on subjects related to their experiences.
 Listen to two students interviewed after five months of Intensive French.

-In New Brunswick, Intensive French for all students not in Immersion has replaced the Core French program; participation in the program is compulsory from Grade 5 to the end of Grade 10.
+In New Brunswick, Intensive French and Post-Intensive French have replaced the Core French program for all students not in Immersion; participation in the program is compulsory from Grade 5 to the end of Grade 10.

 By the end of secondary school, students are able to communicate independently on a wide variety of subjects.
-Fiona Stewart, Second Language Learning Specialist, Intensive French, Department of Education and Early Childhood Development in New Brunswick, where the program is now implemented to the end of high school, points out that, according to their evaluation data, in the school year 2011-2012, 76% of the students in Core French could NOT carry on a conversation in French in complete sentences, whereas only 24% actually COULD.
-This result can be compared with that of 2013-2014 where, with the implementation of Post-Intensive French, there is an increase from 24% to 45.7% in the percentage of students who are now able to communicate in complete sentences.
+Fiona Stewart, Second Language Learning Specialist, Intensive French, Department of Education and Early Childhood Development in New Brunswick, where the program is now implemented to the end of high school, points out that, according to their Grade 10 evaluation data, in the 2011-2012 school year (the last year in which there were Core French students in N.B.), only 23.5% of the students in Core French were able to carry on a conversation in French at the Basic Level (spontaneous communication) or above.
+This result can be compared with that achieved in 2015-2016, following the implementation of Post-Intensive French, which showed that 46.6% of Grade 10 non-immersion students were able to communicate at the Basic Level or above.

 How does Intensive French work?

 The first part of the program is generally offered in Grade 5 or 6 (sometimes preceded by the Pre-Intensive program in Grade 4 or 5).
 For the first semester (five months), approximately half of the school day is devoted to activities in French.
 Mathematics and certain other subjects usually taught by specialists, such as music for example, are taught in English.
 In the other five months, students follow their regular timetable, as illustrated in the following chart.